neurobagel/documentation/docs/user_guide/config.md

 ??? warning "Be careful to not use your federation API's own address for `ApiURL`!"

     This will cause an infinite request loop that will likely overload your service, as an f-API will be repeatedly making requests to itself.

-To add one or more local nodes to the list of nodes known to your f-API, simply add more dictionaries to `local_nb_nodes.json`.

 ## Behind a reverse proxy